 This gray covered bridge is named after a great pine tree which stood on a cliff at the end of the Pool as if “on guard” like a sentinel.
 It was one of the largest pine trees in the state at nearly 175 feet high and a circumference of 16 feet.

 The hurricane of September 1938 uprooted the giant pine along with other trees in the White Mountain Forest.
-In 1939, preservationist used 90 feet of the tree to span the river and form the base for the covered foot bridge.
+In 1939, preservationists used 90 feet of the tree to span the river and form the base for the foot bridge.
+The covered portion is 60 feet long.
+It uses a stringer with multiple kingpost truss structure.

 Wolf Den